This is the word you dread as a frequent flyer and dread even more if you have your family in tow.

-Cisco Answers, part of the company's cognitive collaboration portfolio, provides recommendations to the agent based on information it collects by listening in on the call.
+Google Contact Center AI provides recommendations to the agent based on information it collects by listening in on the call.
 This happens in real time, providing the agent with information relevant to the conversation while they are speaking to the customer.

 This means no more hearing, “Hold on while I get that answer.”
 Answers are automatically provided based on what the customer is asking.